1925 G.F. Steinmeyer Organ op. 1400

 The Ss.
 Corpus Christi Church has a reverberation time up to 6 s.

-The instrument was recorded in October 2019 with 48 kHz, 24 bit, for Hauptwerk 5, using the multi-release technique introduced by OrganArt.
+The instrument was recorded in October 2019 with 48 kHz, 24 bit, using the multi-release technique introduced by OrganArt.

 The stops were recorded with multiple releases for short, medium and long key attacks for optimal acoustical mapping.